Homeopathy for Children with Special Needs – Background to the Study

 Analysis of Information

 The children had 3 consultations.
-The from the initial consultation were compared with those from the 3rd.
+The scores from the initial consultation were compared with those from the 3rd.
 Between these appointments they had been taking homeopathic remedies for about 2 months.
 This is a very short time over which to assess progress in children with complex, long-term conditions.
 My aim was to see whether I could demonstrate that some progress was possible in such a short time frame.

 After their final follow up consultation, I calculated the average change in scores for each person.
 All of the patients had improved according to the parents’ scoring.
 I also talked to the parents about how they felt their child was doing at the 3rd consultation.
 All said they had seen improvements, although some said they could not be certain that this was due to the homeopathic treatment.